History of the University of Santo Tomas: World War II

 During World War II, the Japanese converted the campus into an internment camp for civilians, foreigners and POWs.
-War crimes against American soldiers (Filipino soldiers were granted amnesty) and civilians living abroad occurred in Santo Tomas.
+War crimes against American soldiers (Filipino soldiers were granted amnesty) and civilians living abroad occurred in UST.

-On the evening of January 2, soon after the Japanese forces entered Manila, as well as on January 3, many Americans and other Allied citizens were taken to the University Camp.
+On the evening of January 2, soon after the Japanese forces entered Manila, as well as on January 3, many Americans and other Allied citizens were taken to the university camp.
 The camp population totaled 3,259 of which 2,200 were American, 74 British, 920 Dutch, 28 Polish, 36 Mexicans and 1 Nicaraguan.

-All the buildings of the university in Sampaloc with the exception of the seminary, the Printing Press and two first floors of Main Building were occupied.
+All the buildings of the university except the seminary building, the printing press and two first floors of Main Building were occupied.
 The war internees occupied three floors of the Main Building, the entire Education Building (presently UST Hospital), the Domestic Science building, and the School of Mines building.
 Communication between them and the outside world was prevented by the Japanese as much as possible.

-Outside fences in España avenue were completely covered with tall sawali (woven bamboo matting), while the concrete walls on all other sides of the Campus remained high, preventing view between the internees and the outside world.
-The years of Japanese occupation were years of great suffering for the internees.
+Outside fences in España Boulevard were completely covered with tall sawali (woven bamboo matting), while the concrete walls on all other sides of the campus remained high, preventing view between the internees and the outside world.

 The university authorities cooperated with the internees and the Japanese officials.
 They were given several duties by the Japanese, which they performed.
-Dominican Fathers were still allowed to direct the use of disposition of the university buildings, equipment, and power plant, although subject to the final approval or disapproval of the Japanese authorities.
+Dominican priests were still allowed to direct the use of disposition of the university buildings, equipment, and power plant, although subject to the final approval or disapproval of the Japanese authorities.

-During the liberation of Manila buildings of the university in Intramuros, as well as in Sampaloc were damaged or destroyed.
+During the liberation of Manila, the buildings of the campus in Intramuros, as well as in Sampaloc were damaged or destroyed.
 The facilities in Intramuros were burned by the Kenpeitai on February 8, 1944.
 As for those in Sampaloc, though they were not destroyed, some portions were slightly damaged during the shellings, including the rooms on the West of the Main Building, some rooms of the Education building, and the university gymnasium.

 There were about 335 casualties among the internees, 35 died and 300 were wounded.
 Some were buried in a vacant lot outside the Forbes gate, and others were buried inside the campus.

-The Dominicans, who introduced the first printing press in the Philippines, were fortunate to have been able to transfer the UST printing press from Intramuros to the España campus in the nick of time in 1940, a year before the Pearl Harbor bombing.
+The UST administration was fortunate to have been able to transfer the UST printing press, the first printing press in the country, from Intramuros to the Sampalox campus in the nick of time in 1940, a year before the Pearl Harbor bombing.

 Title of Catholic University of the Philippines

-On April 30, 1947, Pope Pius XII, through the Decree "Sacrae Congregationis de Seminariis et Studiorum Universitatibus", bestowed upon it the title of "The Catholic University of the Philippines".
-The UST is the only Catholic university in the region and in terms of student population, the largest Catholic University in the world located in one campus.
+On April 30, 1947, Pope Pius XII, through the decree Sacrae Congregationis de Seminariis et Studiorum Universitatibus, bestowed upon it the title of "The Catholic University of the Philippines".
+In terms of the student population, UST the largest catholic University in the world located in one campus.